punkish/punkish/entries/T/TO/TOW/Toward-Precision-Citation/index.md

 Since I shared my office with my friend Jerome Gill Sullivan, I reached out to Jerry and asked him about the provenance of that diagram.
 Jerry said that actually he and Nick Chrisman made that diagram in ODYSSEY and published it in an article in the Proceedings of the American Congress on Surveying and Mapping (ACSM), 1984. *(I am still trying to locate a physical or digital copy of that article, and will add the full citation to it soon as I get my hands on it.)*

-[^1]: Ben Niemann was my Master’s and PhD advisor.

 In [Charting the Unknown: How computer mapping at Harvard became GIS](https://users.cs.duke.edu/~brd/Historical/hlcg/HarvardBLAD_screen.pdf), Nick Chrisman writes, “One December night, as Nick Chrisman, the designer of POLYVRT, and Denis White were waiting for batch editing jobs, they saw the solution to the Urban Atlas problem, a system of processors to manage large geographic files, or ODYSSEY.”
 That was in 1975.

 According to the Wikipedia’s entry on Global Positioning System (GPS), [the GPS project was initiated in 1973 and became fully operational in 1995](https://en.wikipedia.org/wiki/Global_Positioning_System#History).
 The National Park Service (NPS) website [states](https://www.nps.gov/gis/gps/history.html), “On June 26, 1993, however, the answer became as simple as the question.
 On that date, the U.S. Air Force launched the 24th Navstar satellite into orbit, completing a network of 24 satellites known as the Global Positioning System, or GPS.”
 (Quoted from an articled titled “The Global Position System: The Role of Atomic Clocks”)